jason9075/KuanJiaPo/README.md

 ## Reminders

-Visit `http://localhost:8000/reminder` to schedule audio reminders.
-Upload an MP3 file and choose a playback time.
-The server stores reminders in MySQL and plays them automatically when the time is reached.
-Playback occurrences are counted by the `reminders_played_total` Prometheus metric.
+Visit `http://localhost:8000/reminder` to schedule weekly audio reminders.
+Upload an MP3 file, choose the day of week and the time of day (HH:MM).
+The server stores reminders in MySQL and plays them automatically at the scheduled time.
+Each playback is counted by the `reminders_played_total` Prometheus metric.
 Reminder audio files are stored under `static/reminders` (configurable via `REMINDER_AUDIO_DIR`).

 ## HTTPS Setup